BestEnemies/AIiLight/REST-API.md

 - `200 OK`: Everything worked as expected.
 - `400 Bad Request`: Usually this results from missing a required parameter or header.
 - `401 Unauthorized`: No valid API Key provided.
-- //`403 Forbidden`: The API Key is not valid for that Request
 - `404 Not Found`: The requested item doesn't exist
 - `405 Method Not Allowed`: The requested HTTP method is not available for the requested item